schrodobaggins/schrodobaggins/README.md

-## looking for my next family of software engineers to help me grow and uplift my abilities
+## looking for a community of software engineers to help me grow and uplift my abilities